 Likely future scope and development?

-Since then, collective redress procedures have been introduced for opt out private actions for breaches of competition law but no proposals have been made to extend specific collective redress processes for any other type of claim.
+Since then, collective redress procedures have been introduced for opt out private actions for breaches of competition law.
+Given the recent ruling in the Supreme Court case of Mastercard v Merricks, it is likely that more cases will be commenced under this regime in the future.
+No proposals have been made to extend specific collective redress processes for any other type of claim.